douglas86/ci-pp5-property/README.md

 - I was also able to make full use of the Atomic Design Methodology for the Look and feel of the site
 - Async/Await was used for the Server side structure to make it very responsive on the server side

+Main Features

+- Admin and User Dashboard
+- You can change the permission of the user by [manipulating the database](#database-manipulation) in [dbeaver](#changing-the-users-role)
+- Carousel fetches data from database
+- filter for properties only if they are not sold
+- display properties on admin dashboard if they are not sold
+- display users on admin dashboard
+- create, read, update and delete properties
+- update users for what property they want
+- form validation using react hook forms on the front, and there is also form validation on the API side

+Future Features

+- Add a page to see what properties are sold or not sold
+- Add contract work pages for maintenance related issues
+- Add a messaging service for easier communication between contractors and clients

 #### [GitHub Branching Strategy](#features)

 ![github_branch_strategy.png](frontend/src/assets/docs/features/github_branch_strategy.png)